sadsfae/ansible-elk/README.md

      * Uses Nginx as a reverse proxy for Kibana
      * Generates SSL certificates for Filebeat or Logstash-forwarder
      * Adds either iptables or firewalld rules if firewall is active
-     * Tunes Elasticsearch heapsize to half your memory
+     * Tunes Elasticsearch heapsize to half your memory, to a max of 32G
      * Deploys ELK clients using SSL and Filebeat

 **Requirements**
    - RHEL7, CentOS or Fedora Linux server/client
    - Deployment tested on Ansible 1.9.4